ronf/asyncssh/README.rst

 To use ``asyncssh``, you need the following:

 * Python 3.4 or later
-* PyCrypto 2.6 or later
+* PyCrypto 2.6 or later and/or PyCA 0.6.1 or later

 Installation
 ============